-The extent to which the Company can meet its obligations to pay interest and ultimately repay the Notes will be dependent upon the receipt of funds earned on the mortgage portfolio and the letter of credit issued by BOS.
+The extent to which the Company can meet its obligations to pay interest and ultimately repay the Notes will be dependent upon the receipt of funds earned on the mortgage portfolio and the letter of credit issued by Bank of Scotland plc.

-The Company holds a reserve account of £2,202,445 to assist the Company should it not be able to meet its obligations.
-The reliance on this facility is therefore dependent upon the creditworthiness of Bank of Scotland.
-The rating requirement under the Programme Documentation for the Reserve Account to remain with Bank of Scotland is a short term rating with Standard and Poor's (S&P) of A-1 (2021: S&P short-term rating: A-1).
+The Company holds a reserve account of £2,206,197 to assist the Company should it not be able to meet its obligations.
+The reliance on this facility is therefore dependent upon the creditworthiness of Bank of Scotland plc.
+The rating requirement under the Programme Documentation for the Reserve Account to remain with Bank of Scotland plc is a short term rating with Standard and Poor's (S&P) of A-1 (2022: S&P short-term rating: A-1).
 The Company has not drawn on this facility since inception.